OlhaTarasovets/Cyclistic-bike-share-data-analisys/README.md

 digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-Moreno has assigned me the first question to answer: **How do annual members and casual riders use Cyclistic bikes differently?**
+Moreno has assigned me the question to answer: **How do annual members and casual riders use Cyclistic bikes differently?**